robog-two/robog-net-portfolio/src/docs/snoris/index.md

 A fan controller should:

-- Make fans faster when temperature gets hotter
+- Make fans faster when temperature gets hotter.
-- Make fans slower when temperature gets colder
+- Make fans slower when temperature gets colder.
-- Determine what PWM values affect the fan's actual speed in RPMs, i.e., what is low-medium-high speed for your fan
+- Determine what PWM values affect the fan's actual speed in RPMs, i.e., what is low-medium-high speed for your fan.
-- Shutdown the computer if temperature reaches unsafe values
+- Shutdown the computer if temperature reaches unsafe values.

 Fan curves can be really complicated, but most computer fans actually only have a few true speeds they will reach.
 So, in reality, fan "curves" behave more like